websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace-settings/managing-workspaces.md

 # Managing Workspaces

 After [signing up for a new workspace](../getting-started/signing-up-for-a-new-workspace.md), you can view and change your workspace settings from the settings page.
-To access the page navigate to *Settings* &rarr; *Workspace Settings* &rarr; *Workspace*.
+Navigate to *Settings* &rarr; *Workspace Settings* &rarr; *Workspace*.

 **Workspace Name:** The name of your analytics workspace.
 To change your workspace name simply input a new name and click *Save*.